learn-co-curriculum/dsc-how-to-use-reading-priorities/README.md

 # Motivation

 Our program is fast paced, and we want to help you focus your time and energy on the activities that will best support your learning.
 The Canvas courses contain a lot of material - more than most students will be able to complete during the program.
-The Reading Priorities pages aim to help you make sure that you are learning the core concepts and skills on schedule so you stay on track throughout the program.
+The Reading Priorities pages can help you make sure that you are learning the core concepts and skills on schedule so you stay on track throughout the program.

 # Priority Levels